positive-js/mosaic/src/lib/tree/tree.md

-The `mc-tree` provides a Material Design styled tree that can be used to display hierarchy data.
+The `mc-tree` provides a styled tree that can be used to display hierarchy data.

 This tree builds on the foundation of the CDK tree and uses a similar interface for its